Blueberry Rhubarb Crisp

 Why make blueberry rhubarb crisp

-Bake until the fruit is bubbling and the topping is golden.
-Since every oven is slightly different, keep an eye on it, especially the first time you make it.
+Bake until the filling is bubbling and the topping is golden.

 Julia’s tips